Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_build_guide_linux.md

 #### Docker setup for Ubuntu 16.04 LTS

 * Open a terminal, ssh to the Ubuntu server as root and install the following:
+     * If you are not root, `sudo -s`
      * `apt-get update`
      * `apt-get install openssl git htop ntp`